Establishing and Operating Transparent

 The Company uses the current system because audit, supervisory, and execution functions are well coordinated with each other under this structure, with legality and efficiency of the Company’s decision-making and business execution sufficiently ensured.

-Also, in order to strengthen the supervisory function of the Board of Directors and to increase the objectivity and transparency of the decision-making process, we have established the Executive Appointment Committee and Executive Compensation Committee under the Board of Directors as non-mandatory advisory committees.
+Also, in order to enhance the supervisory function of the Board of Directors and to increase the objectivity and transparency of the decision-making process, we have established the Executive Compensation Committee and Executive Appointment Committee under the Board of Directors as non-mandatory advisory committees.

 Internal Control Systems

 In accordance with the provisions of Japan’s Companies Act, Toyoda Gosei has formulated a Basic Policy on Establishing Internal Controls.
-Under this policy, we are striving to ensure appropriate operations by establishing internal control systems, which help us deliberate important matters, establish related rules and guidelines, and handle internal audits, compliance and risk management.
+Under this policy, we are striving to ensure appropriate operations by establishing internal control systems, which help us deliberate on important matters, establish related rules and guidelines, and handle internal audits, compliance, and risk management.
 Every year, the Board of Directors checks the status of establishment and operation of internal controls in an ongoing initiative to improve and reinforce them.
 In April 2023, we revised the basic policy with the aim of enhancing and operating internal controls, including those for subsidiary management.
-In addition, we established a Regulatory Compliance Office in June 2023 to further reinforce our regulatory compliance framework.
+In June 2025, to further reinforce our framework for legal and regulatory compliance, we will transfer the Regulatory Compliance Office, established in June 2023, from the Development Division to the Quality Assurance Headquarters and elevate its organizational standing from an Office to a Division.
+This will allow our regulatory certification operations to act more independently and with stronger auditing capabilities.

-Regarding group management, to cultivate a healthy internal controls environment at Toyoda Gosei and its subsidiaries, all Group companies share its management philosophy.
-The Toyoda Gosei Group Charter for Business Ethics, a shared guideline for compliance, has also been instituted and expanded to subsidiaries.
+Regarding Group management, to cultivate a healthy internal controls environment at Toyoda Gosei and its subsidiaries, all Group companies are guided by our common Management Philosophy.
+Shared compliance guidelines, the Toyoda Gosei Group Charter for Business Ethics, have also been instituted and rolled out to subsidiaries.
 While respecting the independence of subsidiary management, we receive regular business reports from subsidiaries and set up systems to confirm the propriety and legality of subsidiaries’ businesses through advance approval reports.
 We also send non-executive directors and Audit & Supervisory Board members to key subsidiaries in a system to monitor and act as a check on their business execution.

 ■Corporate Governance System